jruels/core-k8s/labs/configmap/index.md

 	* type: `NodePort`

 ### Validate
-Now run `curl` to connect to server on port 80 and confirm you get
+Now run `curl` to connect to server on port 80 and confirm you get:
 ```
 * Rebuilt URL to: 0:80/
 *   Trying 0.0.0.0...